papismalls/Alx-zero_day/0x03-git/c/README.md

-Starting to code. so cool
+Starting to code today. so cool